 BE Group is a trading and service company in the steel and metal industry.
-Customers mainly operate in the manufacturing and construction industries in Sweden, Finland and the Baltic States, where BE Group is one of the market's leading actors.
+Customers mainly operate in the construction and manufacturing industries in Sweden, Finland and the Baltic States, where BE Group is one of the market's leading actors.

 With extensive expertise and efficient processes in purchasing, logistics and production, BE Group offers inventory sales, production service and direct deliveries to customers based on their specific needs for steel and metal products.

-BE Group has approximately 700 employees and sales of SEK 4.3 billion in 2017.
+BE Group has approximately 670 employees and reported sales of SEK 4.8 billion in 2018.
 The head office is located in Malmö, Sweden.